AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-error-pages.md

 ---
 title: Configuring CDN Error Pages
-description: Learn how to override the default error page by hosting static files in self-hosted storage such as Amazon S3 or Azure Blob Storage, and referencing them in a configuration file that is deployed using the Cloud Manager Config Pipeline.
+description: Learn how to override the default error page by hosting static files in self-hosted storage such as Amazon S3 or Azure Blob Storage, and referencing them in a configuration file that is deployed using the Cloud Manager config pipeline.
 feature: Dispatcher
 exl-id: 1ecc374c-b8ee-41f5-a565-5b36445d3c7c
 role: Admin
 ---

 # Configuring CDN Error Pages {#cdn-error-pages}

 In the unlikely event that the [Adobe-managed CDN](/help/implementing/dispatcher/cdn.md#aem-managed-cdn) cannot reach the AEM origin, the CDN by default serves an unbranded, generic error page which indicates that the server cannot be reached.
-You can override the default error page by hosting static files in self-hosted storage such as Amazon S3 or Azure Blob Storage, and referencing them in a configuration file that is deployed by using the Cloud Manager [Config Pipeline](/help/operations/config-pipeline.md#managing-in-cloud-manager).
+You can override the default error page by hosting static files in self-hosted storage such as Amazon S3 or Azure Blob Storage, and referencing them in a configuration file that is deployed by using the Cloud Manager [config pipeline.](/help/operations/config-pipeline.md#managing-in-cloud-manager)

 ## Setup {#setup}